hantsy/jakartaee11-sandbox/docs/jpa.md

         .forEach(name -> LOG.info("query union book name and person name: " + name));
 ```

 As you can see, when you combine two queries using `CriteriaBuilder.union(...)`, the method now returns a `CriteriaSelect` object, not a `CriteriaQuery`.
-This is a significant change, as `CriteriaSelect` acts as the parent interface for the existing `CriteriaQuery`, providing a unified way to manage these set operations.
+This `CriteriaSelect` acts as the parent interface for the existing `CriteriaQuery`, providing a unified way to manage these set operations.

 ## Entity Mapping Improvements